WhitmanCS370/github-workflow-activity/activity/prepare-to-contribute-to-a-project.md

 * You have git installed and configured on your machine.
 * You are viewing your personal fork of the team's repository on GitHub.
-* Your team's repository is named our-favorites.
+* Your team's repository is named `github-workflow-XXX`.

 __Instructions__